iAvoe/Az900-Module-5-Review/README.md

 ### Authentication & Authorization features

+#### What Microsoft Entra feature can you use to configure security authentication that requires users to use their mobile phone to sign in?
+- Multi-factor Authentication (MFA)

+#### How can the IT department use biometric properties, such as facial recognition, to enable delivery drivers to prove their identities?
+- Multi-factor Authentication (MFA)

+#### How can the IT department reduce the number of times users must authenticate to access multiple applications?
+- Single sign-in (SSO)

+#### Which Microsoft Entra feature can you use to ensure that users can only access Microsoft Office 365 applications from approved client applications?
+- Conditional Access

 #### Which Azure Active Directory tool can vary the credentials needed to log in based on signals, such as where the user is located?
 - Conditional Access